Location

 Target audience:

-Anyone who is looking to work with spatial data in a reproducible manner and currently works mainly in spreadsheets or is looking to prepare spatial data for analysis in R.
+Anyone who is looking to work with spatial data in a reproducible manner in an open source environment.

 Anyone who is looking to gain an understanding of spatial data in the environmental sector and wants to learn about free and open-source software for GIS analysis.